-24. Impacts of Sea Level Rise on People
+22. Impacts of Sea Level Rise on People

 Sea level rise is going to have a major impact on the millions of people who live on or near the coast.
-By 2100, sea-level rise of 3 feet places a land area projected to house 4.2 million people at risk of inundation, while 6 feet of sea level rise could affect 13.1 million people.
+By 2100, sea-level rise of 3 feet could place 4.2 million people at risk of inundation, while 6 feet of sea level rise could affect 13.1 million people.